tardate/LittleArduinoProjects/README.md

 | [#197 WienBridgeAudioToneGenerator](./Electronics101/WienBridgeAudioToneGenerator) | **OpAmp, Oscillators**          fixed-frequency tone generator based on a Wien Bridge Oscillator |
 | [#011 X113647Stepper](./playground/X113647Stepper)                                 | **Stepper, Arduino**            using the 28BYJ-48 stepper motor and a X113647 Stepper Motor Driver Board with an Arduino |

-# Getting Up and Running

-Some projects require additional libraries including FastLED, FlexiTimer2, RadioHead.
-A set of such libraries are included as submodules of this repository, see the [libraries/](./libraries) page for more information on the included libraries and submodule management.

-Libraries can be retrieved with git, or you can just install them separately as you would any other library.

-If you clone this repo, also update the submodules to have them available for compilation/installation:

-    $ git submodule update --init

-To pull submodule updates later on:

-    $ git submodule foreach git pull